bbauska/JS-Basics-Unlock/README.md

 <h3 id="">7.1 Introduction to Object-Oriented JavaScript</h3>

-Object-oriented Programming (OOP) is a programming paradigm based on the concept of \"objects\", which can contain data in the form of fields (often known as attributes or properties) and code in the form of procedures (often known as methods).
+Object-oriented Programming (OOP) is a programming paradigm based on the concept of &quot;objects&quot;, which can contain data in the form of fields (often known as attributes or properties) and code in the form of procedures (often known as methods).
 JavaScript supports OOP through its prototypes and includes support for classical OOP concepts using classes